Shopify Review App - The Core Experience Bet

 • First-draft PRD and spec writing

-• Prototype generation for faster validation
+• Prototype generation for faster validation loops

 Outcomes and Reflections